MarkSeliverstov/MFF-year-project/ProjectLogs.md

 ### Data memorization

-I think that I _parse_ data from workspace and I will memorize it in cache like `Map<string, EIClass>` where `string` is a path to file and `EIClass` is a class that contains information about entity.
+I think that I _parse_ data from workspace and I will memorize it in cache like `Map<string, EIClass>` where `string` is a path to file and `EIClass` is a class that contains information about entity. <br>
+Also we can memorize data in file, but I think that it is not a good idea, becouse we don't wont to create files in workspace.

 ```ts
 class EIClass {